-- a cr 4.1.1 Add sample to well of spot plate after the addition of a Fast blue BB, or B, solution.
-Should turn orange-red within a couple of minutes if psilocin/psilocybin is present. - 4.1.2 Remove some of the liquid to another well and then add a drop of concentrated HCl.
-A positive test is one that turns a blue-green color. - 4.1.3 Negative and positive controls need to be run with each batch, and the results documented in the case notes. - 4.1.3.1 The positive control can be either a mushroom secondary standard or a commercial psilocin/psilocybin standard. - 4.2 GC/MS Sample Preparation and Analysis
+- ate police polic 4.1.1 Add sample to well of spot plate or test tube after the addition of a Fast blue BB, or B, solution.
+Should turn orange-red within a couple of minutes if psilocin/psilocybin is present. - 4.1.2 Remove the liquid and then add a drop of concentrated HCl to the liquid.
+A positive test is one that turns a blue-green color. - 4.1.3 Negative and positive controls need to be run with each batch, and the results documented in the case notes. - 4.1.3.1 The positive control can be either a mushroom secondary standard or a - commercial psilocin/psilocybin standard. - 4.2 GC/MS Sample Preparation and Analysis - 4.2.1 Extraction. - 4.2.1.1 Extract with just enough methanol to cover sample.

-4.2.1 Extraction.

-- 4.2.1.1 Extract with just enough methanol to cover sample.
 Note At this stage the methanol extract may be injected into the GC/MS. - 4.2.1.2 Centrifuge and decant solution into clean test tube.
-Cap and place into freezer until cold. - 4.2.1.3 Remove from freezer and immediately add equal volume of cold acetone and mix. - 4.2.1.4 Centrifuge, decant, and if necessary concentrate the supernatant.
+Cap and place into freezer until cold. - 4.2.1.3 Remove from freezer and immediately add equal volume of cold acetone and mix.

-Controlled Substances Analytical Methods Revision 16 AM #8 Psilocyn/Psilocybin Issue Date: 06/25/2024 Mushrooms Page 46 of 62 Issuing Authority: Quality Manager All printed copies are uncontrolled
+Controlled Substances Analytical Metho ds Revision 17 AM #8 Psilocyn/Psilocybin Issue Date: 03/14/2025 Mushrooms Page 46 of 62 Issuing Authority: Quality Manager All printed copies are uncontrolled